-At the first instance call Chambers on 01273 480510 and ask to speak to a member of the Tenancy Committee.
-All applications are treated in the strictest of confidence.
+At the first instance call our Senior Clerk, Sean Gould on 07709498682, all conversations are treated in the strictest of confidence.

 Chambers offer a limited number of mini-pupillages each year.
-A candidate for a mini pupillage should have completed their first year’s law study.
+A candidate for a mini pupillage should have completed the first year of their degree.

-Applications may be sent in writing to Adam Armstrong, Practice Manager.
+Applications may be sent in writing to Sean Gould Senior Clerk firstname.lastname@example.org.
 Please include your CV and a covering letter including preferred dates for a placement with Chambers.
 Due to the nature of the work undertaken applicants must be aged 18 or over.

 The pupillage is divided in to 3 periods of 4 months supervision.
 The work undertaken will be mainly in criminal and family law.
-We actively encourage periods of work experience during your 1st 6 months with outside agencies such as the Crown Prosecution Service and local authorities.
+We actively encourage periods of work experience during your First Six with outside agencies such as the Crown Prosecution Service and local authorities.